kubeshauseli17/project2-Hockey-forum/readme.md

 -------------------------
 Style page nicely

 Add Player Stats page.
-Pipe information in from API-HOCKEY
+Pipe information in from NHL API

+Redirect Visitors to the Signup page if they try to post a thread or a comment.

 Figure out how to add user_avatar to users table in bytea